Duke-NUS-HPC/docs/start-pycharm.md

-# Run PyCharm on HPC Cluster
+# Start an interactive job with X11 windows on the HPC cluster; PyCharm example

 I use pycharm for debugging python modules under specific pre-built python environments.
 I directly submit jobs in the pycharm terminal and python console, which runs on the cluster node on which I am running PyCharm.